T'POL: Our beliefs are based on logic and the pursuit of clarity.

 REED: Looks like he slipped through here.
 We could remove these conduits but it would take some time.

-(Archer switches on Daniels' 'walk through walls' device) Sir? (tests it, his hand passes through the bulkhead.
+(Archer switches on Daniels' 'walk through walls' device)

 ARCHER: Stay here.